Skip to main content

 finding_status.first_found_date

-Vulnerability instance first seen
+Vulnerability instance First seen (first_seen)

 finding_status.last_seen_date